 Given that this was the school's first cohort and a new experience for all concerned, it will be interesting to see how students progress in the coming year's exams.

 What the inspectors say

 The first KHDA review of GEMS International School Al Khail had the school firmly situated as an Acceptable school with most ratings of students' progress and attainment as Good or Acceptable throughout the core subjects across the sections.
 The PYP section (effectively Primary School) showed the greatest Good attainment and progress in the school, especially in science.
 Islamic Education and Arabic as a first language were rated as Weak in the MYP and Acceptable in the PYP.

-Fees for GEMS International School Al Khail starts at AED 47,477 for KG to AED 72,000 for Grade 12.
-Fees are not inclusive of non-refundable 1,000 AED registration fee and non-refundable 2,500 AED "Entry Fee."
-The website does not clarify the purpose of the "Entry Fee."
-Fees are paid twice a year.
+Fees for GEMS International School Al Khail starts at AED 48,460 for KG to AED 73,490 for Grade 12.
+Fees are not inclusive of a non-refundable AED 500 registration fee.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.

 Are you looking for a place for your child, and want help from our school consultants?
 If so, click on the link below, and we will forward your request for information to the school or schools of the same type that we are confident have availability.
 This is a free service for our readers.
 Request Information